 The TrimmerPlus TPP720 gas pole saw has several interesting qualities.
 One of them is its compatibility with multiple attachments.
 This makes it easy to transform this heavy-duty gas tool into a multifunctional machine, helping you save space in the garage as well.
 The power head coupler accepts 1-inch diameter tubes and the model also has an automatic oiler that keeps the engine properly lubricated when you’re operating it.

-Our team notes, however, that the out-of-box setting on the gas pole saw keeps the oil flow a little too lean.
+However, that the out-of-box setting on the gas pole saw keeps the oil flow a little too lean.
 This could cause damage if you don’t take note and change it.
 Beyond that, this gas-powered saw offers a 2-year warranty for security.
-Overall, it’s one of the best gas pole saws we’ve tested.
+Overall, it’s one of the best gas pole saws I’ve tested.

 8. Remington RM1035P Ranger II 8-Amp Electric 2-in-1 Pole Saw and Chainsaw